Sheridan Correctional Center workers join statewide picket in hope of enhanced worker safety, staffing

 Sheridan Correctional Center employees hold signs saying "Safety matters, say 'no' to drug smuggling say 'no' to assaults on staff during a picket protest on Thursday, Oct.
 17, 2024 outside the Sheridan Correctional Center in Sheridan.

-Sheridan Correctional Center was one of two dozen prisons across Illinois whose workers on Thursday picketed outside their facilities to advocate for enhanced worker safety and increased staffing.
+The Sheridan Correctional Center was one of two dozen prisons across Illinois from which workers picketed Thursday outside their facilities to advocate for enhanced worker safety and increased staffing.

 “AFSCME members should not have to face violent assaults, illegal drugs and chronic staff shortages as common occurrences when just doing their jobs,” Council 31 Executive Director Roberta Lynch said in a news release.
 “We demand that leadership of the Department of Corrections step up and do more to make this essential work safer.”